 Septoria Leaf Spot is a fungal disease that causes black spots on the leaves of the tomato plant.
 As with other fungal diseases, it thrives in cool, wet weather and in gardens without adequate air circulation.
 It generally appears on the bottom leaves first.
 Treatment is the same as with other fungal diseases.
 Remove the infected leaves from the area, give plants lots of space, apply copper fungicide before planting, and rotate the plants each year.

 Blossom End Rot is a condition where the bottom of each tomato turns brown/black and the fruit rots before it ripens.
-Blossom End Rot is caused when the plant cannot absorb enough calcium.
-Once a fruit shows signs of blossom end rot, it won’t recover and must be discarded.
+This rot is caused when the plant cannot absorb enough calcium.
+Once a fruit shows signs of the rot, it won’t recover and must be discarded.
 To prevent end rot on future tomatoes, start by applying a liquid tomato fertilizer rich in calcium (see above for recommendations) or some garden lime.
 The end rot may also be caused by damaged roots or stress on the plant, even if there is enough calcium in the soil.
 Be sure to water and fertilize plants regularly throughout the season.

 Juliet Tomatoes are not heirloom tomatoes because they are grown from hybrid seed, not from open-pollinated seed.
 Additionally, they were developed after 1950, and therefore are also not old enough to be considered heirlooms.
 Juliet is a modern hybrid variety that many gardeners find easier to grow, more reliable, more productive, and with less blemished fruit than the traditional heirloom varieties.